fergiemcdowall/norch/README.md

 Forage is new software and as such should be regarded as a work in progress.
 Administrators should be aware of the
 following:

- * **Out of memory error under heavy indexing** Currently **very** heavy indexing **may** produce and out of memory error, even with the test data that is included with Forage.
-One solution is to run Forage with the `--max-old-space-size=<the size of your RAM>` option.
-See this issue for further details https://github.com/rvagg/node-levelup/issues/171 .
-If you are running some flavour of unix, try switching out `level` with `level-hyper`.
-Another solution is to restart forage between batches to free up RAM- this can be automated with `forever.js`

  * **Installation on Windows** Forages underlying libraries float in and out of workingness on Windows.
 Although you _can_ get Forage to work natively on Windows, its not really recommended.
 Thankfully, Forage can easily be virtualised